jvm-profiling-tools/ap-loader/README.md

 Packages [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) releases in a JAR with an `AsyncProfilerLoader` (version 2.* and 1.8.*) that loads the suitable native library for the current platform.

-This is usable as a java agent (same arguments as the async-profiler agent) and as the basis for other libraries.
+This is usable as a Java agent (same arguments as the async-profiler agent) and as the basis for other libraries.
 The real rationale behind this library is that the async-profiler is a nice tool, but it cannot be easily integrated into other Java-based tools.

+The `AsyncProfilerLoader` API integrates async-profiler and jattach with a user-friendly interface (see below).

 The wrapper is tested against all relevant tests of the async-profiler tool, ensuring that it has the same behavior.